Azure-Samples/azure-postgres-pgvector-python/README.md

     python examples/sqlalchemy_async.py
     ```

-    Note that each of the script starts off with a `CREATE EXTENSION pgvector;` command, which will install the pgvector extension into the database.
+    Note that each of the script starts off with a `CREATE EXTENSION vector;` command, which will install the pgvector extension into the database.
 Once you run that once, you do not need to run it again.

 ## Example scripts